-Osisko Development is focusing on various activities in 2021 that pertain to permitting, local communities relations, exploration drilling and finally the processing of the ore stockpile on site.
+Osisko Development is focusing on various activities in 2021 that pertain to permitting, local community relations, exploration drilling and finally the processing of the ore stockpile on site.

 The Company will continue the various permitting activities started in 2020.
-These activities consist of obtaining the permits for the MIA and the change of Use of Land while continuing the work required to complete the environmental baseline study and the social/community baseline study.
-As part of the social/community activities, the Company will continue advancing discussions with the impacted local communities with the objective to reach a long term agreement.
+These activities consist of obtaining the permits for the MIA and the change of Use of Land while continuing the work required to complete the environmental baseline study.
+As part of the social/community activities, the Company reached a long-term agreement with Eijdo San Antonio, one of the primary impacted local communities.

-Furthermore, the Company will continue to work on the details of the plan to start processing the stockpile currently on site with the objective to have loaded carbon available to be shipped and produce gold prior to the end of 2021.
+Furthermore, the Company will continue to work on the details of the plan to start processing the stockpile currently on site with the objective to have loaded carbon available to be shipped and produce gold in the first quarter of 2022.

-A 2 phase 45,000-meter drilling campaign was initiated during the latter part of Q1 2021 with the objective of delineating high grade zones, expanding resources and reducing strip ratio.
-Approximately 9,918 meters were drilled as at the end of Q2 2021.
+A 2 phase 45,000-meter drilling campaign was initiated during Q2 2021 with the objective of delineating high grade zones, expanding resources and reducing strip ratio.
+Approximately 22,724 meters were drilled as at the end of Q3 2021.
 The Company expects exploration potential to expand both oxide and sulphide resources as recent metallurgical testing has shown that the sulphide resources are amenable to heap leaching.